BuckyMcYolo/MidSouth-Neurology/README.md

 This is a static website (my first real one) for a small medical clinic made with NextJs

-Check it out here! [midsouthneurology.com](https://midsouthneurology.com/) for more details.
+Check it out here! [midsouthneurology.com](https://midsouthneurology.com/)